 Evaluating cases based on liability, damages, and source of recovery is our way of looking out for our potential clients’ best interests.
 In our experience, most people would rather not go through a potentially multi-year process only to find that the judgment they finally received isn’t worth the paper it’s printed on.

 Even if we don’t take their case to court, we’re often still able to help people in other ways.
-We’ve helped many people negotiate resolutions and settlements, for instance.
-And even if the damages might sometimes be less than what those people hoped for, they’re often relieved just to have someone help them through the process.
+We’ve helped many people negotiate resolutions and settlements, for instance. and even if the damages might sometimes be less than what those people hoped for, they’re often relieved just to have someone help them through the process.

 And in some cases, pursuing a lawsuit may not even be the most suitable remedy.
 We’ve found that for many people who contact us with a problem, getting answers about what happened is a much higher priority than compensation.
 Frequently, we can refer people to investigative services or governmental agencies that would be much better suited for helping them remedy their particular situation.

 As Ohio civil litigation attorneys, our priority is always to find a way to help people.
 If the three legs of their case warrant pursuit of a lawsuit, then we’ll do it.
-Otherwise, we’d be doing a disservice both to them and to our other clients.
-And that’s just not how we do business.
+Otherwise, we’d be doing a disservice both to them and to our other clients. and that’s just not how we do business.

 The outcome of any client’s case will depend on the particular legal and factual circumstances of the case.